zoeyhl/BiSeNet/README.md

 > Where **ss** means single scale evaluation, **ssc** means single scale crop evaluation, **msf** means multi-scale evaluation with flip augment, and **mscf** means multi-scale crop evaluation with flip evaluation.
 The eval scales of multi-scales evaluation are `[0.5, 0.75, 1.0, 1.25, 1.5, 1.75]`, and the crop size of crop evaluation is `[1024, 1024]`.

 Note that the model has a big variance, which means that the results of training for many times would vary within a relatively big margin.
+For example, if you train bisenetv2 for many times, you will observe that the result of **ss** evaluation of bisenetv2 varies between 72.1-74.4.

 ## platform